Howard, Queensland: History

 On Sunday 30 March 1884 a Primitive Methodist Church was opened in Howard.
 With the amalgamation of the various Methodist denominations c 1900, it became the Howard Methodist Church and with the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, it became the Howard Uniting Church.

+The 140th anniversary of the Howard Uniting Church and also VanCootens Grocery, Hardware & Stockfeed was celebrated with a Community Day on 7 September 2024.

-Howard was the seat of the Howard Division (1900-1903) and its successor Shire of Howard (1903-1917).
+Howard was the seat of the Howard Division (1900–1903) and its successor Shire of Howard (1903–1917).

 The Howard War Memorial was unveiled by Colin Rankin on 17 December 1921.
 Unusually for an Australian war memorial, the statue was made in Italy and depicts a soldier in Italian uniform.

 In May 1984, the Bruce Highway bypass was opened.
 Previously the highway had run through the town on Robertson Street.
 Neighbouring Torbanlea was also bypassed as part of same project.

 The Howard Library opened in 2000 and underwent a major refurbishment in 2014.

+The historic wooden foot bridge over the railway line in Steley Street near the C.W.A Hall was a popular spot for train spotting.
+However, it was closed in October 2015 and subsequently demolished, as it became too expensive to maintain.